mani843/AI_Bootcamp/README.md

 Assignment: Deploying a Machine Learning Model with Gradio

 Tasks Completed
-1. A Soeech Emotion Recognition (SER) model has been selected.
+1. A Speech Emotion Recognition (SER) model has been selected.
 2. Model has been saved and loaded using joblib.
 3. A Gradio Interface has been created.
 4. Test the Interface: